 Soil moisture sensor locations.

 Baser started with laboratory heating experiments, in which soil in a large tank is heated by heat exchangers.
-She installed soil moisture sensors to measure volumetric water content and the temperature and then used the KD2 pro thermal property analyzer to monitor thermal properties during heating experiments to characterize the coupled thermo-hydraulic relationships.
+She installed soil moisture sensors to measure volumetric water content and the temperature and then used the KD2 pro thermal property analyzer (recently updated to TEMPOS) to monitor thermal properties during heating experiments to characterize the coupled thermo-hydraulic relationships.
 For the field experiments the team uses soil moisture sensors equipped with temperature sensors and the KD2 pro to monitor subsurface temperature fluctuation because during the summertime the air temperature is higher, thus ambient air temperature fluctuation and penetration may become significant.

 Baser also uses thermistor strings that include six thermistors at different depths and thermistor pipe plugs, voltage input modules, and flow meters.
 She says, “Thermistor pipe plugs and flow meters are used in the manifold to monitor the inlet and outlet fluid temperatures and flow rates in each loop to calculate heat transfer rate into the ground.
 Flow meters were installed to control flow in each loop because you don’t want to over or underload the borehole loops.
 The amount of energy that you collect from the solar loop and the amount of energy that you inject into the ground can be used to define the efficiency of the system.”
 Baser says thermistor strings help monitor the ground temperature during the summer heat loading at different depths.
 They’re also used to monitor borehole wall temperature over time.
 The team installed one thermistor string 9 meters away from the heat storage array to see if far field is affected by the heat transfer within the array.